WeichengLite/Nearest-Neighbor-Model_2022/README.md

 ## Introduction

-This is the collections of data fitting scripts in the paper of [Li, W, Norris, AN, *et al*, *Protein science* (2022)](https://onlinelibrary.wiley.com/doi/full/10.1002/pro.4424).
+This is the collections of data fitting scripts in the paper of [Li, Weicheng, Norris, Andrew N, *et al*, *Protein science* (2022)](https://onlinelibrary.wiley.com/doi/full/10.1002/pro.4424).

 It includes the scripts of: